Respiratory Virus Data

 COVID-19

-• SARS-CoV-2 test positivity remains stable and low.
-Wastewater levels are low-to-moderate.
+• SARS-CoV-2 test positivity remains low.
+Wastewater levels are stable and low.
 Severe outcomes remain low.

 Health care visits

-• The proportions of emergency department and primary care visits for respiratory illness remain at moderate levels.
-Trends are comparable to prior seasons.
+• The proportions of emergency department and primary care visits for respiratory illness continue to decrease and are at low levels.

 National and international context